samiksome92/Scripts/README.md

 If `--merge_dirs` is specified images in sub-directories are moved to the parent directory while appending the sub-directory's name before it.
 Useful if the comic contains logical parts which should have a common prefix (Should generally be used along with `--no-rename` to keep said prefixes).

 `--no-rename` if specified keeps the original file names of the images, otherwise they are renamed as `01.jpg`, `02.jpg`, `03.jpg`, ... (the numbers are padded with as many zeros as required). `--delete` if specified deletes the original image files as well as the directory.

 ---

+## `nyaaMagnet.js`
+This script adds an extra button beside the search button in [nyaa.si](https://nyaa.si), which collects the magnet links for all of the torrents listed in the current page/screen and copies them to the clipboard.

+Primary use is searching for torrents of a series and grabbing all magnet links (say for all episodes) in one go.

+---